MarcusRowcliffe/animaltracker/README.md

 # Animal Tracker

-> A tool for manual tracking and tagging of animals in camera trap images (yay!)
+> A tool for manual tracking and tagging of animals in camera trap images

 ## Usage example